NEPTUNE: Neural plate targeting with in utero nano-injection

 Alagille syndrome is diagnosed based on bile duct paucity, heart defects, characteristic facial features, butterfly vertebrae and posterior embryotoxon, followed by genetic confirmation of JAGGED1 (JAG1) or NOTCH2 mutations.
 However, other symptoms, including spontaneous vascular accidents and kidney dysfunction, pose significant problems for patients.
 Elucidating JAG1/NOTCH2-driven molecular and developmental processes will allow us to narrow down the best therapeutic approaches.

-Bringing together epidemiological analyses, Alagille patient samples, an Alagille mouse model, and high-throughput in vivo and in vitro assays, we aim to answer:
+Bringing together epidemiological analyses, liver samples from patients, an Alagille mouse model, and high-throughput in vivo and in vitro assays, we aim to answer:

-- Why do Alagille patients die from intracranial bleeds?
+2. Why do patients with Alagille syndrome experience intracranial bleeds?

 Chronic liver disease often results in coagulopathy and bleeding problems.
 However, patients with Alagille syndrome have been reported to suffer from bleeds in the absence of coagulopathy.
 Using the mouse model for Alagille syndrome that we developed, we found numerous vascular anomalies that could underpin spontaneous bleeding, including a vascular smooth muscle cell phenotype that mimics sparse vascular smooth muscle cells in CADASIL, a NOTCH3-related small vessel disease.
 We further investigated retinal fundus photographs from patients, and found that numerous vascular anomalies could be identified non-invasively.
 Read more in our pre-print.